How to Apply to GCDB

 A completed application form submitted through the online application system of the University Graduate School.

-Departmental pre-application – The departmental pre-application can be completed prior to or at the same time you 'submit' the application online.
-We recommend that if you are submitting your application close to the deadline that you submit this form at least a month prior to our application deadline.
+Departmental pre-application – The departmental pre-application can be completed prior to or at the same time you submit the University Graduate School application.
 To submit the departmental pre-application form, please go to http://www.bio.indiana.edu/graduate/recruiting/prospective_dataform.php.

 Official results of the Graduate Record Examinations (quantitative, verbal, and analytical).
 The biology subject GRE test is also recommended.
 These should be mailed directly to our address from the Educational Testing Service.
 (Please note that the process of scoring those exams and mailing out results frequently takes several weeks.)
 Institution code is 1324, Department code 0203.